 Service automation is the only way to successfully manage services and applications across network and multi-cloud domains.
 By automating the service and application lifecycle management, communications service providers can provide a plethora of services in collaboration with many partners and ecosystems.

 Many service providers identify legacy systems and the manual intervention entailed as key constraints in achieving a higher level of service orchestration, assurance and automation.
 Since this capability is important for launching new offerings and life-cycle manage applications, communications service providers need to take actions to overcome those limitations.

-By deploying new services faster, in addition to the cost savings they gain from having more efficient, less manual, operations.
+By deploying new services faster, in addition to the cost savings, service providers gain from having more efficient and less manual operations.
 The ability to simplify the management of advanced services through catalog-driven and automated service creation, order management and provisioning using predefined templates, enables service providers to be more responsive and faster to meet market demands with a low cost of ownership.

 Enterprise workloads are running on both public and private clouds, and they are distributed across multiple providers.
 To support this, enterprises need multi-domain service automation that optimizes the available resources; which will be possible by incorporating an orchestration manage a multi-domain, multi-vendor and multi-cloud environment.

 With an orchestrator that combines, coordinates and integrates automated tasks across domains (radio, transport & core) and use cases such as network slicing, SD-WAN, edge services etc. communications service providers:

 - Optimize workflows of automated tasks across disparate systems